Rapptz/discord.py/docs/guide/topics/embeds.rst

 +---------------------+----------------------+----------------------+---------------------+

-The examples above are just a few common samples of what you seen often around Discord, these are automatically generated by discord based on the metadata from the site that is being linked but you don't need to remember any of this.
+The examples above are just a few common samples of what you seen often around Discord, these are automatically generated by discord based on the metadata from the linked sites but you don't need to remember any of this.

 Internally, an embed is represented with a JSON payload by the API. discord.py offers a builder-esque interface over this payload to help make the process more straightforward and intuitive in Python.